 This function depends implicitly on how the "cost" of an algorithm is defined.
-This section reviews three cost metrics: the RAM metric used in [4]; the NAND metric, an "alternative" mentioned in [4]; and the AT metric defined in [16].
+This section reviews three cost metrics: the RAM metric used in [4]; the NAND metric, an "alternative" mentioned in [4]; and the AT metric defined by Brent and Kung in [17] in 1981.
+There are of course many other possibilities, such as the VT metric studied by Preparata in [45].